Q. How did you come up with the idea for In Bb?

 Q. How did you pick from the submissions?

-A. There was a lot of creative submissions.
+A. There were a lot of creative submissions.
 I played each one along with the other videos, in different combinations.
 Ultimately, it was a subjective call, certain videos just felt right to me.

 Q. What is the spoken word piece?